 What is Therapy?

 Therapy offers a safe, supportive and confidential space to explore things that may be troubling you and affecting your life and relationships; when more help is needed than friends or family can offer.
-You may be going through a crisis or have become aware of longstanding difficulties that need addressing.
+You may be going through a crisis or have become aware of longstanding or recurring difficulties that need addressing.

 - Experiencing emotional difficulties, such as depression, anxiety, eating problems or suicidal feelings.